CarolineNB/Udacity-FullStack/Capstone/README.md

  - _Executive Producer_
     - All permissions a Casting Director has and…
     - Add or delete a movie from the database

+This application only includes the ```backend```, corresponding authentication JWT headers are located [here](https://github.com/CarolineNB/test-fsnd/blob/master/test.py).
+You can use it using cURL or Postman to interact with this app.

 ## Error Handling